steveno/steveno.github.io/_posts/2024/08/2024-08-17-how-i-build-my-resume.md

 do I do it?
 Let's take a look!

 ## Tools
 Before we take a look under the hood let's look at the tools I use.
-First, I write my resume in [ LaTex](https://www.latex-project.org/).
-When I first started down this path I had to learn LaTex just for my resume.
+First, I write my resume in [LaTeX](https://www.latex-project.org/).
+When I first started down this path I had to learn LaTeX just for my resume.
 The reality is, it's not hard to learn at all.
-My biggest issue with LaTex, because I only use it for my resume, is I have trouble remembering various formatting commands and such.
+My biggest issue with LaTeX, because I only use it for my resume, is I have trouble remembering various formatting commands and such.
 Every time I have to edit my resume, I end up having to Google how to *\<fill in the blank\>*.

-While I have been using vim for even longer than I have been using LaTex to write my resume, I don't use vim to compose the LaTex.
+While I have been using vim for even longer than I have been using LaTeX to write my resume, I don't use vim to compose the LaTeX.
 Instead I use [TeXstudio](https://www.texstudio.org/).
 I install it via [flatpak](https://www.flatpak.org/) on my Ubuntu machine, which currently installs version 4.7.3.
-While, with a lot of work, I might be able to build a configuration in vim that gives me 90% of what I use TeXstudio for, the reality is that editing LaTex for my resume is not similar at all to writing typical programming code (e.g. python or go).
+While, with a lot of work, I might be able to build a configuration in vim that gives me 90% of what I use TeXstudio for, the reality is that editing LaTeX for my resume is not similar at all to writing typical programming code (e.g. python or go).
 So I don't really miss the vim keybindings.

 Finally, I always distribute my resume as PDF.
 A decade ago this was a pain for me because recruiters